Theoretical Neuroscience & Artificial Intelligence

 Engaged in several Collaborative Partnerships

 Understanding the brain is one of the great scientific challenges of our time.
 However, the brain is an exemplar of what mathematicians call a complex system.
 The behaviour of such a system arises from the interactions between vast numbers of biological components such as neurons and synapses.
 Fundamental properties of the brain such as perception, intelligence and consciousness emerge from this sea of interacting elements.
 Therefore, in order to understand the workings of the brain, computer models are needed to investigate how individual neurons interact in the brain to give rise to the properties that experimental psychologists observe.
 These kinds of models are known as neural networks.
-Our Centre is developing neural network models of a wide range of processes in the brain.
+Our group is developing neural network models of a wide range of processes in the brain.

 - Visual object recognition and processing of natural scenes;